A top-down view of the referee, Jack Eichel of the Vegas Golden Knights, and Sebastian Aho of the Carolina Hurricanes during an NHL match.

 48 NHL Games Have Been Unlocked With ESPN+ Hockey Night On Disney+ & Hulu

 Hockey fans puck up!
-This season, select NHL games are available to watch for all Disney+ and Hulu subscribers courtesy of ESPN.
+This season, select NHL games are available to watch for all Disney+ and Hulu subscribers courtesy of ESPN*

 Whether you’re new to hockey, a veteran player of the sport, or a super fan, it’s easier than ever to jump into a thrilling NHL game.
 We’ll show you how to watch and when the unlocked games air, with a quick hockey debrief for newcomers.*

-Watch 2025–26 NHL Games On Disney+ And Hulu With ESPN+ Hockey Night
+Watch 2025–26 NHL Games On Disney+ & Hulu With ESPN+ Hockey Night

-How to watch unlocked NHL games on Disney+ and Hulu?
+How can I watch unlocked NHL games on Disney+ and Hulu?

 Have a Disney+ or Hulu subscription?
 If so, you’re all set.
-All unlocked games will be available to watch for all Disney+ and Hulu subscribers, regardless of which subscription bundle you have.
+All unlocked games will be available to watch for all Disney+ and Hulu subscribers, regardless of which subscription you have.*

 How many NHL games will be available on Disney+ and Hulu?